Skip to main content

 Configuration: https://uat-web-merchant.test2pay.com/management/api-key

 PayBy uses asymmetric encryption to verify signatures.
-Asymmetric cryptography, or public-key cryptography, is a cryptographic system that uses pairs of keys.
-Each pair consists of a public key (which may be known to others) and a private key (which may not be known by anyone except the owner).
+Asymmetric cryptography, or public-key cryptography, uses pairs of keys: a public key (which can be shared) and a private key (which must remain confidential).

 Merchant Public Key